-- Operations Specialist will enter survey data (passenger count and passenger mile) collected from the random surveys into an Access database. - Service Development Planner, Assistant extracts the data from Access and summarizes the data onto worksheets formatted similar to the NTD reports. - Service Development Planner reviews the summaries for reasonableness. - F. Select a random sample of the source documents and determine whether supervisors' signatures are present as required by the system of internal controls.
+- Operations Specialist will enter survey data (passenger count and passenger mile) collected from the random surveys and entered into an Access database. - Service Development Planner, Assistant extracts the data from Access and summarizes the data onto worksheets formatted similar to the NTD reports. - Service Development Planner reviews the summaries for reasonableness. - F. Select a random sample of the source documents and determine whether supervisors' signatures are present as required by the system of internal controls.
 If supervisors' signatures are not required, inquire how the supervisors' reviews are documented. - Discussions with LBT personnel indicated that supervisors' signatures are not required to document the review of source documents.
 LBT does not have formal procedures requiring supervisors to document their review.
 However, all source documents and summaries prepared for NTD reporting are reviewed by the Service Development Planner for reasonableness prior to submission. - G. Obtain the worksheets utilized by the transit agency to prepare the final data that are transcribed onto the Federal Funding Allocation Statistics form.
 Compare the periodic data included on the worksheets to the periodic summaries prepared by the transit agency.
 Test the arithmetical accuracy of the summarizations. - We obtained the worksheets utilized by LBT to summarize the final data that are transcribed onto the FFA-10 form.
 We compared the worksheets to the FFA-10 form and noted no exceptions.
 We also tested the arithmetical accuracy of the summary and noted no exceptions. - H. Discuss the transit agency's procedure for accumulating and recording passenger miles traveled (PMT) data in accordance with NTD requirements with transit agency staff.
-Inquire whether the procedure used is (1) a 100% count of actual PMT or (2) an estimate of PMT based on statistical sampling meeting FTA's 95% confidence and ± 10% precision requirements.
-If the transit agency conducts a statistical sample for estimating PMT, inquire whether the sampling procedure is (1) one of the two procedures suggested by FTA and described in FTA Circulars 2710.1A or 2710.2A; or (2) an alternative sampling procedure if the transit agency uses an alternative sampling procedure, inquire whether the procedure has been approved by FTA or whether a qualified statistician has determined that the procedure meets FTA's statistical requirements.
-Note as a negative finding in the report use of an alternative sampling procedure that has not been approved in writing by a qualified statistician.
+Inquire whether the procedure used is (1) one of the two procedures suggested by FTA and described in FTA Circulars 2710.1A or 2710.2A; (2) a 100% count of actual PMT; (3) an alternative sampling procedure (if the transit agency uses an alternative sampling procedure, inquire whether the procedure has been approved by FTA or whether a qualified statistician has determined that the procedure meets FTA's statistical requirements.
+Note as a negative finding in the report use of an alternative sampling procedure that has not been approved in writing by a qualified statistician.)
+(4) the NTD Sampling Method.

-Discussed with LBT personnel about procedures for accumulating passenger mile data and was informed that a statistical sampling is used for their regular routes and 100% for Passport routes.
-LBT utilizes an alternative sampling procedure that has been reviewed by a statistician and determined to meet FTA's statistical requirements.
+Discussed with LBT personnel about procedures for accumulating passenger mile data and was informed that a statistical sampling is used for their regular routes and Passport routes.
+LBT utilizes statistical sampling procedures approved in FTA Circular 2710.1A, which takes three samples every other day.

 - I. Discuss with transit agency staff the transit agency's eligibility to conduct statistical sampling for PMT data every third year.
 Determine whether the transit agency meets one of the three criteria that allow transit agencies to conduct statistical samples for accumulating PMT data every third year rather than annually.
 Specifically: - 1.
-According to the 2000 Census, the public transit agency serves an urbanized area (UZA) of less than 500,000 population. - 2.
+According to the 2010 Census, the public transit agency serves a UZA of less than 500,000 population. - 2.
 The public transit agency directly operates fewer than 100 revenue vehicles in all modes in annual maximum revenue service (VOMS) (in any size urbanized area). - 3.
-The service is purchased from a seller operating fewer than 100 revenue vehicles in annual maximum revenue service, and is included in the transit agency's NTD report.
+The service is purchased from a seller operating fewer than 100 revenue vehicles in VOMS, and is included in the transit agency's NTD report.